shreshth3000/CIFARTask/README.md

 * Model and dependency loading time can be significant on first run
 * Text prompts must be in English and simple descriptions work best

+## Bonus Task: Text Based Video Segmentation
+* Accomplished using Groundingdino seeds and SAM2's image predictor applied sequentially to the video frames extracted.
+* Upload a relatively short video (10-30s) when prompted and enter a text prompt to establish the seed.
+SAM2 then processes the seed across different video frames.